Louise Henderson: Career

 In the early 1940s Henderson moved to Wellington and became interested in modernist concerns after seeing a number of cubist inspired paintings by John Weeks, with whom she was corresponding.
 During World War II she worked for The Correspondence School; she championed embroidery at this time, writing in the periodical Art in New Zealand and a manual which was published by the Army Education Welfare Service in 1945.

-In 1950 the family moved to Auckland and she attended the Elam School of Art but was frustrated by its conservatism.
-She continued to work in John Weeks' studio, however, and her work in this period became increasingly abstract and intellectual.
+In 1950, the family moved to Auckland and she attended the Elam School of Art but was frustrated by its conservatism.
+She continued to work in John Weeks's studio, however, and her work in this period became increasingly abstract and intellectual.

 In 1952, at Weeks's urging, and with her husband's support, Louise Henderson returned to Paris for a year to improve her knowledge of modern painting.
 She studied there under Cubist artist and theorist Jean Metzinger.
 On her return to Auckland she was recognised as one of the leading Modernist painters.
 An exhibition of Henderson's adaptations of the cubist style was held at the Auckland City Art Gallery shortly after she returned from Paris in 1952.
 This show combined with exhibitions over following years in both Auckland and Wellington established her reputation as a modern artist of note.

 Henderson's Canterbury paintings of hills, gorges and architectural forms blend observation with the visual language and aesthetic theories of the European moderns – Manet, Cézanne, Picasso and Braque.
-Her movement away from the topographical view of the landscape was shared by other local artists such as Alfred Cook, Rita Angus, Roland Hipkins and Christopher Perkins.
+Her movement away from the topographical view of the landscape was shared by other local artists such as brothers James and Alfred Cook, Rita Angus, Roland Hipkins and Christopher Perkins.